Mustafa3025/MySQL_Portfolio_Project_01_Data_Bank/ReadMe.md

 **D. Extra Challenge**: Introduces a more complex scenario involving interest-based data allocation, challenging the calculation of data growth on a daily basis.

-### Extension Request

-As an extension to the core analysis, the Data Bank team requests the creation of a PowerPoint presentation using the project outputs for marketing purposes.
-This presentation will highlight Data Bank's security features and provide insights into the various options for data provisioning.

 ### Contributors

 This MySQL portfolio project was completed by Syed Muhammad Mustafa a as part of the Atomcamp cohort program.